 Adopt a Cocker Spaniel

-There are many good reasons why you should adopt a Cocker Spaniel rather than buying a puppy from a breeder, but in my book, the best is that you could be saving the dog from a life of uncertainty, or worse, euthanasia.
+There are many good reasons why you should adopt a Cocker Spaniel rather than buying a puppy from a breeder, but in my book, the best is that you could be saving the dog from a life of uncertainty, or worse, euthanasia!

 Close up of a golden cocker spaniel, with a vivid blue sky above.Please rescue me, I promise I will love you!

-Thankfully, we're seeing less and less of this as many shelter volunteers are working very hard to raise funds to care for homeless dogs so that no animal has to be put to sleep.
+Thankfully, we're seeing less and less of this as many shelter volunteers are working extremely hard to raise funds to care for homeless dogs so that no animal has to be put to sleep.

-The dog's behaviour will be monitored, and if there are any training issues, they will be addressed.
 The dog will be fed, watered, exercised and given lots of love and cuddles while waiting for someone to provide him with a new forever home.

 2. It's Much Cheaper Than Buying From A Breeder!

+Many people work on a limited budget, so buying from a professional breeder is often out of reach.
 If you adopt a Cocker Spaniel from a rescue centre, you won't be paying expensive breeder fees.

 It's an all-in price!